sbaeurle/thesis/readme.md

 ## How to fork

 Before forking the template, it is recommended to fork the shared-latex repository from [here](https://gitlab.com/sbaeurle/shared-latex.git).
+Adjust the shared repository as described there and head back here afterwards.

-Afterwards fork this repository and change the url of the shared-latex module to your fork.
+Once finished, fork this repository and change the url of the shared-latex module to your personal fork.

 Clone the repository using `git clone --recurse-submodules` ensuring the submodules are cloned to.

+## Getting started

+General personal and shared data is provided by your personal shared-latex submodule.
+Repository specific changes (such as new package imports) can be made without affecting other repositories.
+Head over to [Git Submodule Documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to find out more about submodules and how to use them.

+`config.tex` contains several variables defining general stuff about your project (e.g. title, supervisor or date).
+Replace the placeholders and fill in your concrete data.

+Ensure your latex distribution and all needed packages are installed correctly by performing on of the described build procedures.

+If the pdf is generated correctly you can start writing you project using the files in `content/`.

 ## How to build

-There are VS Code tasks for each build procedure.
+There are VS Code tasks defined per build procedure.

 ### Using latexmk